Laserfiche/lf-js-utils/CONTRIBUTING.md

 ## <a name="submit-pr"></a> PR Submission Guidelines

-- Search Github [Pull Requests](https://github.com/Laserfiche/laserfiche-ui-components-core/pulls) for PRs related to your sumbission.
+- Search Github [Pull Requests](https://github.com/Laserfiche/laserfiche-ui-components-core/pulls) for PRs related to your submission.
 Make sure that this is not a duplication.
 - Link the issue addressed by the PR.
 - Add unit tests or document manual tests to validate the changes.
 - The PR should run the [workflow](https://github.com/Laserfiche/laserfiche-ui-components-core/actions/workflows/main.yml).
 You can manually dispatch the workflow to make sure the workflow runs without failure.